SJSU272LabF18/SmartBin/README.md

 Jose downtown is not safe all the times and could be dangerous because of the Gun Culture in the States.
-Since SJSU is located in the downtown, students who have late evening classes or odd timing classes might have a sense of fear for mugging, life threats etc. So, the idea is to design a system which spiesthe location, detects the model of a “Gun” and alerts with the location, image captured, details of the person who might be in trouble etc.
+Since SJSU is located in the downtown, students who have late evening classes or odd timing classes might have a sense of fear for mugging, life threats etc. So, the idea is to design a system which spies the location, detects the model of a “Gun” and alerts with the location, image captured, details of the person who might be in trouble etc.
 This Application facilitates in safer movement of people in San Jose, reducing risks.